Autodesk-Forge/Data_Exchange_Samples/1.Access_Exchange_Container/README.md

 }
 ```

-In this response payload, you are interested in `id` of the needed project.
+In this response payload, you are interested in the `id` of the needed project.

 ### 3. Identify the Folder ID where the source file resides